 Hair around your pet’s bottom can get a bit gross, so giving your cavy a quick bath can help remove stains and grime.

-Additionally, if your pet is sick, elderly, or unable to groom their hair properly, they may require extra help to keep their hair clean.
+Additionally, if your pet is sick, elderly, or unable to groom their hair properly, they may require extra help to keep their silky smooth hair healthy and clean.

 Guinea Pig Silkie Diet – What Can a Silkie Guinea Pig Breed Eat?